u1813292/quant-spark-terraform/README.md

 Defined in: cloudfront.tf

 This is honestly my first time utilising CloudFront.
 It has been great to learn more about the technology.
+I have utilised cloudfront to be a gateway to my s3 bucket.
+This allows me to create requests based on the domain name over http/https to access files.
+I have limited the allowed methods to the lowest access allowed `["HEAD", "GET"]`.
+This is a key part of an application as it allows the images to be served from the S3 bucket to the web application.
+This allows for further isolation of parts for the webserver and the images while keeping the application alive.

 ### S3 Bucket

 Defined in: s3_bucket.tf

+Adding an S3 bucket allows me to store my media off of the webserver and away from the code itself.
+This allows for the code that is deployed to be light weight and not associated with the media directly.
+Furthermore it is an expandable resource which means as the web application expands, so can the S3 bucket.
+This keeps our solution isolated and scalable.

 ### EC2 Webserver

 Defined in: ec2_server.tf

 This is the main device and the glue that brings the project together.
 This is where the webserver is hosted.
 I have disabled ebs delete on termination to ensure that if we decide to upgrade our EC2 instance to a larger space, this can be done with both the image server and the server code persisting beyond the device state change.
-This keeps our infastructure extensible and cyloed so if one item went down, the others still exist.
+This keeps our infrastructure extensible and siloed so if one item went down, the others still exist.
 While the website would not be accessible without an ec2 server.
-If the server hits a broken state we can re-run `terraform apply` to reinstate the upto date server.
+If the server hits a broken state we can re-run `terraform apply` to reinstate the up to date server.

+### Application

+This application is ultra simple.
+It is a http server that runs an ultra simple HTML webpage.
+The webpage loads an image stored in our S3 bucket by talking to the CloudFront api.
+As this is a basic hello world web application, I have not currently written a method for deploying new code over existing infrastructure.
+However, my eventual implementation would involve CI/CD having access to the infrastructure to directly deploy the new data over the top.

+## Additional Security Options

+Utilizing VPC's can allow us to further limit access to the endpoint.
+I can subsequently set up one device in a public vpc which has the sole purpose of ssh tunnel device.
+We can then setup a sub VPC containing our HTTP Server.
+The ingress rules on the HTTP server can be set to only allow SSH from the proxy device IP.
+That way to access the hardware on the end machine, it would require VPN access and removes the exposure of the public IP of our HTTP server exposing SSH attempts.
+It also helps to prevent DDoS attacks.